 Azure Database Migration Service offers two types of pricing models – Standard Compute that supports offline only migrations and Premium Compute that supports both online and offline migrations.
 Also, the price varies according to the region To know more, visit this link.

 - Useful even for a newbie as the migration process is easy to execute.

-- Support for both homogenous and heterogeneous database migration.
+- Support or both heterogeneous and homogeneous migration.

 - High availability as well as scalability.

 - Pricing plans are not categorized according to the size of the business.

 - The user interface for Azure is highly complex.

 - The initial setup takes a long time, almost close to 10 minutes.

 - Limitation on the size of the database you can operate.